In a cool wind in Sweden.

 Student (dismissively): "Well, yeah."

 Grade-olaters, these are the students who in five or ten years will be eating your lunch.
+They have just the right kind of ignorance.

 A finger points to the moon.
 The GPA looks at the finger.